ChaosSteffen/tilt_hydrometer/README.md

 WantedBy=multi-user.target
 ```

-Adjust the paramaters in the `ExecStart` command to you needs.
+Adjust the paramaters in the `ExecStart` command to your needs.

 Then start the service:
 ```